fzero/lhl-lectures/w1d1bo-intro-all-the-things/README.md

 - **Un-tracked**: The file was created and exists on your machine, but git is pretty much ignoring its existence at the moment.
 - **Staged**: You've used `git add` to include the file on the next commit.
 You can also say staged files are in the _commit index_ or _staging area_.
 - **Committed**: a commit has been created with the `add`ed files; this file is now actively under version control.
-Note that the file **hasn't been sent to Github (or other remote repository) yet!**.
-It's committed only to your _local repository_.
+Note that the file **hasn't been sent to Github (or other remote repository) yet!** It's committed only to your _local repository_.
 You can create as many commits as you want before pushing, and each commit is a point in time to where you can return and change things.
 - **Pushed**: the file has been sent to the remote repository, also known as _upstream_.

 [There's a pretty good interactive git cheatsheet here](http://www.ndpsoftware.com/git-cheatsheet.html), and another one ready for printing [here](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).